That the Euro will survive, that is.

 As the troubled euro marked its 10th anniversary this weekend, the Centre for Economics and Business Research (CEBR) said there was a 99pc chance that the currency would not survive the next 10 years.

-The article in the Financial Post quoted the CEBR with some worrisome short term predictions, too:
+Financial Post quoted the CEBR with some worrisome short term predictions, too:

 “It now looks as though 2012 will be the year when the euro starts to break up,” the London-based CEBR said in a statement today.
 “It is not a done deal yet — we are only forecasting a 60 percent probability — but our forecast is that by the end of the year at least one country (and probably more) will leave.”